Free weights are the best way to activate stabilizer muscles and make all exercises more functional.

 Incorporate complex exercises into the dynamic warm-up to warm up for this leg session.

-Dynamic warm-up has been proven to effectively reduce injuries in athletes and normal people if performed before each intense workout .
+Dynamic warm-up has been proven in a study by NIH to effectively reduce injuries in athletes and normal people if performed before each intense workout .

 Here is the entire workout to hit all leg muscles and induce maximal hypertrophy and strength-building effects: